 Changes in Technology

-This decade I learned so much more than in the previous decade purely because of language lessons on skype and the invention of websites such as Italki and Verbling.
+This decade I learned so much more than in the previous decade purely because of language lessons on skype which I can book on websites such as Italki and Verbling.
 Smartphones have also been a huge help in my language learning.
 I can now learn languages on the go, watch foreign language videos, use apps, even take skype lessons on my phone.
 I created an online Scots Language Course with Language Boost which comes with audio and built-in Anki flashcard decks.

 This decade saw the launch of worldwide language events that I attended.
 The Polyglot Conference where I gave a presentation on Scots and Gaelic in Japan, Langfest in Montreal where I presented on Gaelic and ‘The Other Languages of Italy‘ and the Polyglot Gathering in Berlin and Bratislava where I did 6 week challenges to learn Slovak and Urdu.
 The last year of the decade saw the very first Scots Language Awards held in Glasgow.